By Jan Beames –

-In particular, the availability of smart phones means that it’s now possible to conceal a secret gambling habit for years before financial and emotional crisis reach a breaking point.
+In particular, the availability of smartphones means that it’s now possible to conceal a secret gambling habit for years before financial and emotional crises reach a breaking point.

 The scientific understanding of gambling behaviors has grown and problem gambling has become acknowledged as both a public health and mental health issue.
 It is now formally classified in The Diagnostic and Statistical Manual of Mental Disorders as a disorder of impulse control.

 For some, gambling is a way to act on their impulse, while for others, gambling may be a way to forget about impulses or make them feel less intense.
 The motivations to gamble can be broadly classified under one of the following emotional needs:

 - The desire for relief, avoidance or escape from stress or negative emotional states including sadness, loneliness, emptiness, past traumas even stretching back to childhood

 - The desire for excitement and arousal (i.e., adrenalin rush)

 - The desire for belonging, identity and relationship.